guybedford/chomp-extensions/docs/npm.md

 ## npm:install Task

-For any operation that depends on the global npm install, the `npm:install` task is automatically added when using this extension, which when depended upon will ensure the `package-lock.json` exists and has its mtime greater than the `package.json` mtime, running an `npm install` if not.
+Any task can depend on the `npm:install` task to which when depended upon will ensure the `package-lock.json` and `node_modules` folder exists and have mtimes greater than the `package.json` mtime, running an `npm install` if not.

 When setting the `PACKAGE_MANAGER` environment variable to `"yarn"` or `"pnpm"` this task will adjust to the associated install command and lockfile.